12407 Lake Shore Boulevard "Gwinn"

 A high wall enclosed the five-acre retreat.
 The entrance drive ran along the western edge of the property, leaving the garden frontage open to Lake Shore Boulevard.
 The design and layout of this house and grounds, both in ornamental detail and in the overall plan, reflected an attempt to approximate the effect of a sixteenth-century Italian palace.

 The property south of Lake Shore Boulevard was given to Warren Manning to plant in his naturalistic style as a setting for horseback rides and quiet contemplation.
 It also housed the servant quarters and stables.

 Remarkably, each man was stimulated by the opposing views of the other to masterfully express both concepts in a combined harmony overseen by their astute client.
-Mather’s appreciation for natural and man-made beauty was recognizable by the world-side search for plantings, statuary and architectural inspiration.
+Mather’s appreciation for natural and man-made beauty was recognizable by the world-side search for plantings, sculptures, and architectural inspiration.

 James D. Ireland II inherited the estate on September 9, 1959, following the death of his mother, Elizabeth.
 It was Elizabeth’s hope that James and his family would live there.
 She had also contemplated the idea of using the estate as a conference center.

 James and Cornelia Ireland decided to turn the property into a civic center.
 They succeeded in accomplishing by selling the property to the Elizabeth Ring Mather and William Gwinn Mather Fund, a non-profit corporation.
 With the cooperation of University Circle Inc., an organization that Mrs. Mather helped to inspire, Gwinn was made available for civic groups and out of town dignitaries to use for meetings, luncheons, and dinners.
 The house was maintained with its original art treasures and English antique furniture.

 In a separate report to the council, Carl Feiss passionately defended Gwinn’s use as a conference center.
 He viewed the zoning non-compliance as the only way to preserve “one of the few great houses on the shore of Bratenahl, which has served the village as an anchor against the heavy tides of deterioration and obsolescence.”